felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 aliases: [
    "/overcoming-learning-anxiety/",
 ]
-description: "In this text, I will tell you my story: how I discovered I had learning anxiety, what impact it had on my life, and the techniques I discovered to work through it."
+description: "In this text, I will tell you my story: how I discovered I had learning anxiety, what impact it had on my life, and the techniques I developed to work through it."
 ---

 **About the cover image**